-By this detection result we have the following two findings: firstly, the first ninety-six AEC curves in this example can be regarded as in-control functions.
-This justifies the use of these curves as the training (reference) dataset to fit the model and design the control chart in Qiu et al. (2010).
-Secondly, by the monitoring result in Qiu et al. (2010), the outliers we found are contained in the set of OC curves (actually 112-120).
+By this detection result, we have the following two findings: first, the first 96 AEC curves in this example can be regarded as in-control functions.
+This justifies the use of these curves as the training (reference) dataset to fit the model and design the control chart given in the article by Qiu, Zou, and Wang (2010).
+Second, by monitoring the result in the article by Qiu, Zou, and Wang (2010), the outliers we found are contained in the set of OC curves (actually 112-120).
 Some other OC curves are not identified by our approach, such as 112-114.
-This is not surprising to us because the control chart in Qiu et al. (2010) is designed to be efficient in detecting the step-change.
+This is not surprising to us because the control chart by Qiu, Zou, and Wang (2010) is designed to be efficient in detecting the step-change.
 Their charts borrow strength across multiple curves while our approach is individually testing each curve.
 The detection result for the AEC curves indicates that our proposed procedure performs well in applications.